Qovery/documentation/website/docs/community/reward/video-record.md

 * The recorded video must be original. (we check)
 * The recorded video length must be at least of 10 minutes.
 * The recorded video must be in English.
+* The recorded video and sound quality must be decent (not below 720p).
 * The recorded video must be hosted on your [Youtube](https://www.youtube.com) channel.

 ## How to submit my video